NLnetLabs/routinator/source/initialisation.rst

 Trust Anchor Locators (TALs) provide hints for the trust anchor certificates to be used both to discover and validate all RPKI content.
 There are five TALs, one for each Regional Internet Registry (RIR).
-For production environments these are the only ones you will ever need to fetch and validate all available RPKI data.
+For production environments these are the only five you will ever need to fetch and validate all available RPKI data.

 Some RIRs and third parties also provide separate TALs for testing purposes, allowing operators to gain experience with using RPKI in a safe environment.
 Both the production and testbed TALs are bundled with Routinator and can be installed with the :subcmd:`init` command.

-To get an overview of all available TALs, run:
+To get an overview of all available TALs use the :option:`--list-tals` option:

 .. code-block:: text